ComuneTrento/SPRINT-aac/README.md

 - Login with authorized account (see access configuration above);
 - Click *New App* and specify the corresponding client name
-- In the *Settings* tab check *Server-side* and *Browser access* and select the identity providers to be used for user authentication (e.g., google).
+- In the *Settings* tab check *Server-side* and *Browser access* and select the identity providers to be used for user authentication (e.g., google, internal, or facebook).
 Specify also a list of allowed redirect addresses (comma separated).
 - In the *Permissions* tab select *Basic profile service* and check *profile.basicprofile.me* and *profile.accountprofile.me* scopes.
 These scopes are necessary to obtain the information of the currently signed user using AAC API.